Joint Security Station Falcon: History

 In September 2003, the construction of FOB Falcon (Camp Al-Saqr) in Iraq was a major engineering project for the 439th Engineer Battalion.
 The battalion transported more than 100,000 tons of gravel for constructing roads, and took part in construction of the base's structures.

 Because FOB Falcon was considered by Iraqi officials to be outside of Baghdad proper, it was not affected by the planned withdrawal of American combat troops from Iraqi cities by June 30, 2009.

 It was not uncommon for bases like FOB Falcon to be mortared by insurgents who used the surrounding neighborhoods as cover, risking the lives of Iraq civilians and those who lived on the FOB while they served.
 Small arms fire and the use of RPGs (Rocket Propelled Grenades) were also common and more prevalent during the early years of the deployments.

 10 October 2006 attack

 On October 10, 2006, at about 10:40 p.m.
 (1940 GMT), a major explosion rocked the base, reportedly due to the base's ammunition dump being hit by an 82mm mortar round fired by Iraqi insurgents.
 Further explosions continued for hours.
 Images of the explosions were carried live on CNN.
 There were no casualties.
 According to the official Department of Defense report released by US Central Command, the base resumed normal duties within 24 hours.

-Asa'ib Ahl al-Haq claimed responsibility for the attack.
+Islamic Army in Iraq claimed responsibility for the attack.